FIND THE ANSWER TO YOUR QUESTION

 On the boat you can pay with euro’s or dollars.

 What about drinks on board?

 On board coffee and tea are served a couple of times a day, usually after dinner and lunch, but always available upon request.

-We have mineral water available in bottles of 1.5 liters, soft drinks such as coca cola and fanta and beer and some liquor.
+We have mineral water available, soft drinks such as Coca Cola, Fanta etc. beer and some liquor.